Cloud and AI Infrastructure Cost Optimization: A Comprehensive Review of Strategies and Case Studies: Future Research Considerations

 \subsubsection{Sustainability and Green Computing}

 The environmental impact of cost-cutting strategies is also an important area of investigation.
+The growth of AI workloads has significantly increased data center energy consumption, with McKinsey estimating that AI data center infrastructure could require \$7 trillion in investment through 2030.
 Exploring methods to reduce energy consumption and carbon footprint can help to ensure the long-term viability of cloud computing.
 Green computing and cost optimization can be advanced by researching energy-efficient resource allocation algorithms, investigating techniques for dynamic power management, and investigating the integration of renewable energy sources for powering cloud infrastructure.